Dylancouzon/farQuest/README.md

 ## Contributing

 Future development opportunites:
-- Story path model to be stored in database.
-Adds flexiblility and reduces lines of code.
-- Additional classes, secondary character attribute like mana, rage, etc.
+- Additional classes
-- Provide starter points during character creation for user to distribute
+- Starter points to distribute
-- Leveling system
+- Leveling type system
-- More inventory items!
-- Equippable items; armor, swords, shields, etc.
+- Addition story modes
+- Model for Storylines
+- Character armor set
+- Environmental effects
+- Sound effects for attacks
+- Dynamic backgrounds in adventure mode
+- Player-vs-Player battle

 We are gamers at heart and this is our first game built together and it was such a great learning experience of all the inner workings of a game of this scope.
 Then we started to think of the magnitude of our favorite games of the past and the effort and planning it takes to build those.
 Wow!